-ChallengesThis details the key challenges to achievement that we have identified among our disadvantaged pupils.
+Challenges This details the key challenges to achievement that we have identified among our disadvantaged pupils.

-Challenge number Detail of challenge 1 Acquisition and further development of Reading Skills Despite low starting points, in 2022 88% of all children passed the Phonics Screening Check.
+Challenge number Detail of challenge 1 Acquisition and further development of Reading Skills Despite low starting points, in 2023 100% of all children passed the Phonics Screening Check.
 The school has a structured and systematic phonics scheme that is embedded in the school and delivered with fidelity.
-Not all disadvantaged children passed the check.
-Phonic strategies have not necessarily transferred to Reading attainment - at the end of KS1 60% of disadvantaged children achieved EXS, at the end of KS2 60% of disadvantaged children achieved EXS.
-Progress from KS1 to KS2 was below national average.
+Phonic strategies have not necessarily transferred to Reading attainment.
+At the end of KS1 50% of disadvantaged children achieved EXS At the end of KS2 80% of disadvantaged children achieved EXS.
+Progress from KS1 to KS2 was above national average.
 Across some year groups, reading attainment for disadvantaged children is disproportionately lower.
-2 Social, Emotional and Mental Health Barriers to learning Children have low starting points academically and socially when starting school.
+2 Social, Emotional and Mental Health Barriers to Learning Children have low starting points academically and socially when starting school.
 A significant proportion of our Pupil Premium pupils do not yet have the capacity to own the learning process and be independent.
 This is a key area of development across all abilities and is a signifier of low self-image/self-esteem.
-We are aware that the most vulnerable learners in all phases are those with challenging behaviours, poor self-efficacy and limited engagement for learning from home.
+We are aware that the most vulnerable learners in all phases are those with challenging behaviours, poor self- efficacy and limited engagement for learning from home.
 These children have fragile self-esteem and SEMH barriers that compound learning behaviours in the classroom.
-3 Economic challenges in our school community are high.
-2019 IMD scores indicated that deprivation factors around Delabole show 79% pupils being in 30-40% most deprived social context of lower super output areas in England.
+3 Low Starting Points and Poor Cultural Capital Economic challenges in our school community are high.
+2019 IMD scores indicate that deprivation factors around Delabole show 79% pupils being in 30-40% most deprived social context of lower super output areas in England.
 Families in Delabole are largely in employment linked to service industries - tourism.
 Employment is seasonal and wages are low and families can be close to subsistence - particularly during off season times of the year.
 This can impact emotional wellbeing and resilience for learning.
 This can also impact on home learning/the practice and consolidation of fundamental skills - such as reading - in families who are struggling to support.
 Delabole's remote location limits access to amenities and enriching opportunities.

-4 Attendance Historically, the levels of deprivation and vulnerability have translated to poor attendance and high levels of persistent absence in our most hard to reach families.
-Poor attendance is an additional barrier which compounds the underachievement of many of our most vulnerable learners.
-Although, attendance and persistent attendance remain broadly in line with national data, disadvantaged children are disproportionately represented in absence and persistent absence rates.
+Attendance Historically, the levels of deprivation and vulnerability have translated to poor attendance and high levels of persistent absence in our most hard to reach familie Poor attendance is an additional barrier which compounds the underachievement many of our most vulnerable learners.
+Although, attendance and persistent attendor remain broadly in line with national data, disadvantaged children are disproportion represented in absence and persistent absence rates. of lance --- -------------